kubeshop/botkube/helm/botkube/README.tpl.md

 ### AWS IRSA on EKS support

 AWS has introduced IAM Role for Service Accounts in order to provide fine grained access.
-This is useful if you are looking to run BotKube inside an EKS cluster.
+This is useful if you are looking to run Botkube inside an EKS cluster.
 For more details visit https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html.

-Annotate the BotKube Service Account as shown in the example below and add the necessary Trust Relationship to the corresponding BotKube role to get this working.
+Annotate the Botkube Service Account as shown in the example below and add the necessary Trust Relationship to the corresponding Botkube role to get this working.

 ```
 serviceAccount: